stricte/identification-numbers/README.md

 Identification Numbers
 ======================

-Provides utility methods to validate and generate various identification numbers such as VAT, IBAN, PESEL, etc.
+Provides utility methods to validate and generate various identification numbers such as VAT, VIN, IBAN, PESEL, etc.

 ## Installation